SoftwareHeritage/swh-environment/docker/README.rst

 """"""""""""""""""""""""""""""

-As mentioned above, it is possible to consume topics from the kafka server available in the docker-compose environment from the host using `127.0.0.1:5092` as broker URL.
+As mentioned above, it is possible to consume topics from the kafka server available in the Docker Compose environment from the host using `127.0.0.1:5092` as broker URL.

 Resetting offsets
 """""""""""""""""

 It is also possible to reset a consumer group offset using the following command::

-  ~swh-environment/docker$ docker-compose \
+  ~swh-environment/docker$ docker compose \
        run kafka kafka-consumer-groups.sh \
            --bootstrap-server kafka:9092 \
            --group <group> \